for Windows 9x/Me/NT/2000/XP x86,x64/2003,2008 x86,x64/Vista x86,x64/Windows 7 x86,x64.

 Fig.3.
 Weight data logger.
 Data received.

-This is the other view of the data received.
-Notice that all non-printable characters were replaced with their code i.e. #0D.
-It is clear from the data screen above, that the data block (within the green rectangle) ends with #0D (underlined by red).
+It is the other view of the data received.
+Notice that all non-printable characters were replaced with their code i.e., #0D.
+It is clear from the data screen above that the data block (within the green rectangle) ends with #0D (underlined by red).

-We are now ready for configuring of the modules.
-First, select the "ASCII data query and parser" plug-in (Fig.4a, pos. #1) from a drop-down list.
-Then, enable a parsing option for data received (Fig.4a, pos. #2) and select the necessary data export plug-ins.
+We are now ready to configure the modules.
+First, select the "ASCII data query and parser" plugin (Fig.4a, pos. #1) from a drop-down list.
+Then, enable a parsing option for data received (Fig.4a, pos. #2) and select the necessary data export plugins.
 The DDE server (Fig.4b, pos. #3) will help to check the accuracy of the parser's configuration.
-The "ODBC database" plug-in will write the data to the Microsoft Access (Fig.4b, pos. #4).
+The "ODBC database" plugin will write data to Microsoft Access (Fig.4b, pos. #4).

 Fig.5.
 Weight data logger.
 Parser configuration window.

-Several records in the data flow should not be parsed, because contains an unstable weight data.
-Therefore we should configure the filter to remove these records from parsing.
-These records contain "O" or "T" characters and we should create corresponding filter rules (Fig.6).
+The parser should ignore some records because they contain unstable weight data.
+Therefore, we should configure the filter to remove these records from parsing.
+These records contain "O" or "T" characters, and we should create corresponding filter rules (Fig.6).

 You will be adding a new filter rule (Fig.6, pos.
 1) by clicking the "Add item" button (Fig.6, pos.
 2).